The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST: Data Reduction

 \section{Data Reduction}

-Our JWST resolved star photometry procedure generally follows that as outlined in other recent works~\citep{2023ApJ...956L..18R, 2024ApJ...962L..17R, 2024arXiv240104776A}.
+Our JWST resolved star photometry procedure generally follows that as outlined in other recent works~\citep{2023ApJ...956L..18R, 2024ApJ...962L..17R, 2024ApJ...966...89A}.
 We utilize the DOLPHOT PSF photometry package~\citep{2000PASP..112.1383D, 2016ascl.soft08013D}– specifically, we use the NIRCam module, which has been developed as part of the JWST Resolved Stellar Populations Early Release Science Program~\citep{Weisz2023, 2024ApJS..271...47W}.
 We use the latest major version of the software (and associated PSFs) available at the time of writing this paper, which is the update provided on February 4th, 2024.

 For our photometry, we use the recommended parameters provided in the recent work of \cite{2024ApJS..271...47W}.
 We perform our PSF photometry directly on the Stage 2 \texttt{cal} images, while using a Stage 3 \texttt{i2d} image from the JWST pipeline as the ``reference frame'' for mutual image alignment.
-We choose $F090W$ for the reference frame, as our observations are the deepest in that filter.
-We filter our final object list based on the quality criteria presented in \cite{2024arXiv240104776A}, which are based on the recommendations provided by the ERS program team in \cite{Warfield2023}.
+We choose $F090W$ for the reference frame, as it has the highest angular resolution, and our observations are also the deepest in that filter.
+We filter our final object list based on the quality criteria presented in \cite{2024ApJ...966...89A}, which are based on the recommendations provided by the ERS program team in \cite{Warfield2023}.
 We only include sources which meet the following DOLPHOT criteria in both filters in our final object list (except for type, which is not a filter specific output): (1) Crowding $<$ 0.5; (2) $\mathrm{(Sharpness)^{2}}$ $\le$ 0.01; (3) Object Type $\le$ 2; (4) S/N $\ge$ 5; (5) Error Flag $\le$ 2.
-All of our PSF photometry is transformed to the Vega system (and not the Sirius--Vega variant).
+All of our PSF photometry is transformed to the Vega system (and not the Sirius--Vega variant\footnote{By default, DOLPHOT uses the Sirius--Vega system.
+This can be switched to the Vega system by switching the \texttt{filters\_vega.dat} $\rightarrow$ \texttt{filters.dat} in DOLPHOT's NIRCam installation folder.
+The difference between the two photometric systems is $\sim$0.04 mag in $F090W$, and $\sim$0.02 mag in $F150W$.}).